apache/iotdb/docs/UserGuide/Maintenance-Tools/MLogLoad-Tool.md

 ### Introduction

 The MLogLoad tool is used to load the metadata from `mlog.bin` and tags and attributes from `tlog.txt` into the running IoTDB.
+Metadata operation in `mlog.bin` will be replayed.
-Data to be loaded that conflicts with metadata in the running IoTDB will be skipped.
+Metedata to be loaded that conflicts with metadata in the running IoTDB will be skipped.

-If there is already metadata in the running IoTDB, it needs to be loaded using `mlog.bin` and `tlog.txt` obtained from the [export metadata operation](https://iotdb.apache.org/UserGuide/V0.13.x/Operate-Metadata/Export-Schema.html).
+If there is already metadata in the running IoTDB, to avoid replaying the delete operation to affect the existing metadata, it needs to be loaded using `mlog.bin` and `tlog.txt` obtained from the [export metadata operation](https://iotdb.apache.org/UserGuide/V0.13.x/Operate-Metadata/Export-Schema.html).

 ### How to Use